<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Supplier Information: Name, address, and contact number of the manufacturer or distributor.

-Each label must be legible, durable, and formatted in accordance with GHS design requirements.
-In addition, label content must match the product’s safety data sheet for hazard communication to ensure regulatory compliance and consistency.
-The use of properly formatted GHS labels helps ensure that hazard information is visible and understood at a glance.
+Each label must be legible, durable, and formatted in accordance with GHS design requirements to support GHS chemical labeling compliance.
+In addition, label content must match the product’s safety data sheet for hazard communication to ensure regulatory consistency.
+The use of properly formatted GHS labels helps ensure hazard information is visible and understood at a glance.

 Forklift carrying chemical drums labeled with GHS labels